 2. Lloyd Walton film: The Teaching Rocks

 The following week I would google my way to a copy of my own.
-The film is available for online viewing or for download at the Vimeo website (click here to access).
-The brief synopsis of the film reads like this –
+[The film was available for online viewing or for download at the Vimeo website for a number of years but the link is dead in November of 2020.
+Let me know in the comment section below if you find an online link to it.]
+In the meanwhile, see here for a transcript of the film’s narration.

 A visually arresting film, concentrates on the native art of the Ojibwa tribe.
 Much Ojibwa history and philosophy has been related through the rock carvings and paintings which are featured throughout this work.
 The voices of the Elders are heard in the film, describing the tales of creation and existence that mark the group’s iconography.
 A sense of mystery informs this evocative film as the realization strikes that no individual can expect to penetrate the mythos of the Ojibwa.